framps/raspiBackupDoc/en/src/configuration-examples.md

-However, it is also necessary to shrink the root partition of the Raspberry Raspberry, as the entire free space on the SD card is backed up by default. is backed up by default.
-However, this is not possible under Windows, but a Linux system must be used and use the tools `gparted` or `resize2fs` to shrink the root partition. must be reduced in size.
+However, it is also necessary to shrink the root partition of the Raspberry Raspberry, as the entire free space on the SD card is backed up by default.
+However, this is not possible under Windows, but a Linux system must be used and use the tools `gparted` or `resize2fs` to shrink the root partition.

 ## A Windows user wants to create an absolutely minimal image with pishrink